FitSNAP/FitSNAP/docs/source/Run.rst

 - :code:`per_atom_energy` is 0 or 1, determining whether to use per-atom energy descriptors in association with :code:`bikflag = 1`

+- :code:`nonlinear` is 0 or 1, and should be 1 if using nonlinear solvers such as PyTorch models.

 [ESHIFT]
 ^^^^^^^^